youyanggu/covid19_projections/index.md

 ## Recent Updates

+* **May 29:** We ran a simulation on what would happen if just 20% of infected individuals reduced their own transmission by 25% (such as by self-quarantining immediately after showing symptoms).
+US deaths would be 30% lower by May 29, and up to 50% lower by September.
+See the results [here](/us-self-quarantine).

 * **May 27:** We added [7 new countries](/#global-projections) (Australia, Belarus, Bolivia, Cuba, Honduras, Kuwait, UAE), [2 Canadian provinces](/#global-projections) (Alberta and British Columbia), and [20 US counties](/#us-counties).
 We now have projections for 71 countries (>99% of all global COVID-19 deaths), 4 Canadian provinces (99% of Canadian COVID-19 deaths), 56 US states and territories, and 34 US counties (including the top 30 most populous counties).

 * **May 26:** We have extended our projections to September 1, 2020.